Main Content

 Create and Train LSTM Network

 Define the LSTM network architecture.
 To input sequence data into the network, include a sequence input layer and set the input size to 1.
 Next, include a word embedding layer of dimension 50 and the same number of words as the word encoding.
 Next, include an LSTM layer and set the number of hidden units to 80.
-To use the LSTM layer for a sequence-to-label classification problem, set the output mode to 'last'.
-Finally, add a fully connected layer with the same size as the number of classes, a softmax layer, and a classification layer.
+To use the LSTM layer for a sequence-to-label classification problem, set the output mode to "last".
+Finally, add a fully connected layer with the same size as the number of classes, and a softmax layer.

 inputSize = 1;